tahasinx/live-connect/README.md

 - **Text Messaging**: Real-time chat with a dedicated message modal, independent of call state
 - **Connection Status Sync**: Live status indicators (Online, Idle, In Call, Disconnected) with periodic sync and visual feedback
 - **Manual Call Flow**: Calls are only initiated by user action, with ringing modal and manual accept/decline
+- **Ringtone on Incoming/Outgoing Calls**: Both caller and callee hear a ringtone (using `assets/sounds/ring-tone-68676.mp3`) when a call is initiated, until it is answered or declined.
+Ringtone stops automatically when the call is handled.
 - **Idle Detection**: Automatic status updates when users are away (15-minute timeout)
 - **Automatic Reconnection**: Seamless reconnection handling with fallback peer IDs
 - **Responsive Design**: Works perfectly on desktop, tablet, and mobile devices